 How to Shop

 You might have noticed when reading down through the contents of my bag that I described many items as lightweight.
 Obviously, I am packing for a warm climate.
-I admit doing this when traveling to a variable or cold climate is much more challenging.
+I admit doing this when traveling to a variable climate like on a South American Cruise, or cold climate is much more challenging.
 However, I think I may be able to help with that too.
+See my South American Cruise Packing guide.

 Since I began traveling, I have begun thinking differently about how I shop.
 I would say I now think about function more than fashion.
-Don’t get me wrong, I don’t dress like a homeless person when I travel.
-However, my pieces are more basic, comfortable and packable.
+Don’t get me wrong, I don’t dress frumpy when I travel.
+However, my pieces are more basic, comfortable, and packable.

 You may be thinking that you can’t afford to have two wardrobes: one for every day and one for travel.
 I understand that.
 Take an inventory of your closet.
 You probably have more monochromatic or neutral items than you realize.
 Also, consider what items are wrinkle resistant.
 Then start filling in the missing pieces a little at a time.
 Wait for things to go on sale.
 Buy in the opposite season.